zenoNong/OCaml-Functional-Learning/OCaml_Notes/OCaml_Higher_order_programming/OCaml_filter.md

 # **Filter and Tail Recursion**

-## Naïve version is not tail recursive.
+## Naive version is not tail recursive.

 Tail-recursive version: